Exabyte-io/documentation/docs/collaboration/actions/organization/add-remove-member.md

 ## Open Accounts Explorer

 The  "Create" button  <i class="zmdi zmdi-plus-circle zmdi-hc-border"></i> at the top-right corner of the page, under the [Actions Toolbar](/entities-general/ui/explorer.md) of the People Explorer interface, should be clicked upon in order to access the complete list of users present across the entire platform.

-The layout of this users list is similar to that of the general [Accounts Explorer](/accounts/ui/explorer.md).
+The layout of this list is similar to that of the general [Accounts Explorer](/accounts/ui/explorer.md), except that only personal Accounts are listed this time since Organizations cannot be added to other Organizations.

 ## Add Users to Organization